 Up to this point, only Meghan’s PR people have been giving out her name incorrectly (they say Meghan, The Duchess of Sussex, it’s really Meghan, Duchess of Sussex).
 Harry has been immune.
 Until now!

 He was born into the royal family!
 He must KNOW that this isn’t how to write out his own name!
 Why on Earth are they doing this to me?
 Yes, me specifically.
 Because other than the “grey suits” at Buckingham Palace, literally no one else but me knows or gives a hoot that they are writing out their names incorrectly.
 And doing it consistently.
 If it’s a plot to drive me specifically insane, I have to tell them it’s working.

 Season 4 of The Crown premiered this weekend

 This is the first season of The Crown in which the main subjects are (mostly) still alive and able to really disagree with their portrayals.
 It also adds a layer of ickiness because we all know where this story is going.
 Lots of people watching The Crown also watched Charles and Diana’s wedding live on tv.
 To know that it was all so sad and unsatisfying behind the scenes is tragic.
 We have to sit for 10 hours and relive all of the tragic moments we know are coming – Diana’s exodus from the BRF, her death, the grief, the fallout between her sons.
 It’s going to be a sad season with that in the back of our minds.
 But it will probably also be very moving and beautifully shot, so.

 Last thing: the cast of The Crown did at-home premiere photos with their respective families due to the British COVID-19 second wave lockdown.
 Behold:

 That’s it for now!
-Stay safe, wear a mask, donate below if you want to.
+Stay safe, wear a mask.